Energinet-DataHub/energy-origin/libraries/dotnet/EnergyOrigin.TokenValidation/README.md

 ### Example Usage with Additional Claims

-Here's an example of how to use the `Sign` method of `TokenSigner` to generate a JWT token with additional claims:
+Here is an example of how to use the `Sign` method of `TokenSigner` to generate a JWT token with additional claims:

 ```csharp
 var additionalClaims = new Dictionary<string, object>